Transversal Information System Action

 Node A Marine : Wayne Crowford (IPGP)

 Résif-SI architecture: Résif information system in seismology, march 2021

 623 stations permanentes et 50 stations mobiles collectent des données dans le cadre des actions spécifiques Résif-GNSS et Résif-GPSmob.
 Les centres de données GNSS Résif ont distribué plus de 9 Téraoctets de données en 2021.

 The Rénag Geodetic Data Centre

 In recent years, the information system has evolved.
 The database architecture has been modernized.
 Today, scientific users have a web portal allowing them to explore a wide variety of information associated with the stations and observation data files.
 As part of the construction of the Epos infrastructure, the system has been redesigned and expanded.
-It is currently being rolled out to become operational in 2020.
+The Glass webservices have been operational since 2021 (https://gnssdata-epos.oca.eu/#/site).

 Since 2011, the permanent National GNSS Network Rénag also archives and distributes with restricted access the data of the Orpheon network of the private partner Geodata Diffusion.
 Data from the Geodata/Orpheon network are conditionally accessible for scientific applications.

 It is managed by the Institut National de l’Information Géographique et Forestière (IGN).
 The IGN installs its own GNSS stations but also signs agreements with all interested partners to integrate the RGP.

 Data from the RGP GNSS stations arrive every hour on the IGN servers, where they are checked, formatted and made available to users under an Open License.
 On a regular basis, GNSS calculations are performed on all stations, at an hourly rate over the last 6 hours of observation on a daily and weekly basis.
 The results of these calculations allow in particular the monitoring of the geometric stability of the stations and are also available on the dissemination server.